whisperglen/heretic2-files/heretic2_binary_patch.md

 memcpy( &val, &code[0], 4 );
 if ( val == 0xc7832f8b ) //doublechecking we have the right offset
 {
-     //Make memory writeable, 471 from original code needs to be replaced or skipped if ( hook_unprotect( code, 471, &restore ) )
+     //Make memory writeable, 471 bytes from original code needs to be replaced or skipped if ( hook_unprotect( code, 471, &restore ) )
     {
         //copy our asm bridge code over